 Price of a Bottle: Rs.90

 London Pilsner as its name suggests comes from the small British colony of Wadala, Mumbai.
 It’s to Bombay what Kings is to Goa; it’s a drink of the people and in many ways one of the most genuine beers out there, once you get past the misleading name obviously.
-As far as beers go, LP as they call it on the streets is fairly light and pleasant to taste, a lot like Kingfisher Premium.
+As far as beers go, London Pilsner (or LP as they call it on the streets) is fairly light and pleasant to taste, a lot like Kingfisher Premium.
 It’s not the most exciting beer out there and despite its reputation of being uncouth and classless is actually pretty tame and civilised.
 It’s the cheapest beer on the list, a good 15 bucks cheaper than a bottle of Kingfisher even though it’s pretty much the same in every other way; it even has Kingfisher engraved on the bottle.
-LP is the only true Bombay beer in existence, it’s about time we showed it some respect.
+London Pilsner is the only true Bombay beer in existence, it’s about time we showed it some respect.

 Price of a Bottle: Rs.125